 Scala is a pure object-oriented language in the sense that every value is an object.
 Types and behavior of objects are described by classes and traits which will be explained in subsequent chapters.

 Classes are extended by subclassing and a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.

-Scala is also a functional language in the sense that every function is a value and because every value is an object so ultimately every function is an object.
+Scala is also a functional language in the sense that every function is a value and every value is an object so ultimately every function is an object.

 Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and supports currying.
 These concepts will be explained in subsequent chapters.

 Scala is compiled into Java Byte Code which is executed by the Java Virtual Machine (JVM).
-This means that Scala and Java has a common runtime platform.
+This means that Scala and Java have a common runtime platform.
 You can easily move from Java to Scala.

-The Scala compiler compiles your Scala code into Java Byte Code which can then be executed by the scala command.
-The scala command is similar to the java command, in that it executes your compiled Scala code.
+The Scala compiler compiles your Scala code into Java Byte Code, which can then be executed by the 'scala' command.
+The 'scala' command is similar to the java command, in that it executes your compiled Scala code.